milonmaze/privacy-terms-observatory/www.booking.com/content/privacy.html.md

 In addition to this, we also collect info from the computer, phone, tablet, or other device you use to access our services.
 This includes the IP address, the browser used, and your language settings.
 There are also situations when we receive info about you from others or automatically collect other info.

-This is just a general overview.
-If you’d like to learn more about the info we collect, we go into more detail below.
+This is the general overview but if you’d like to know more about the information we collect, we go into more detail below.

 Read more about the personal data we collect